- Standards Committee

 Your Case Manager

-Once we have received a concern about you, we will assign you with a Case Manager.
+Once we have received a concern about you, we will assign you with a Case Manager who will be responsible for investigating the concerns.

-We may ask you to write to us to comment on the concerns raised.
-We will send a copy of the information you provide to the person who has raised the concern so that they can tell us if they disagree with anything you have written.
+We will send a copy of the information you provide to the person who has raised the concern so that they can tell us if they agree or disagree with anything you have written.
+If any such comments are made, these will be shared with you so that you have an opportunity to make any final comments, before any decision is made.

 - from you;